pyk/LlamaLocker/README.md

 4. If Llama #1 remains unwithdrawn during this window, it will automatically re-lock starting March 7, 2024, at 00:00:00 GMT+0000.

-Feel free to share more text for improvement or specify particular areas of focus!

 ## Getting started

 Make sure to use latest version of foundry: